Patrice Lawrence

 Patrice Lawrence MBE, FRSL (born 1960s) is a British writer and journalist, who has published fiction both for adults and children.
 Her writing has won awards including the Waterstones Children's Book Prize for Older Children and The Bookseller YA Book Prize.
 In 2021, she won the Jhalak Prize's inaugural children's and young adult category for her book Eight Pieces of Silva (2020).

+She became the UK's Children's Laureate in 2026.

 Biography

+Early years and education

+Patrice Lawrence was born in Brighton, Sussex, England, and was brought up in an Italian-Trinidadian family, her mother having come to England from Trinidad to train as a psychiatric nurse.
+Her biological father was from Barbados but broke off his relationship with her mother before Lawrence was born, leading her into foster care with a white working-class family until the age of four, while her mother completed her training.

+Lawrence studied English and History of Art at Goldsmiths, University of London, went on to earn an MA degree in Writing for Film and TV from Sheffield University, and was mentored by the BBC as a prospective comedy writer.